lauragift21/lauragift21/README.md

 - 😄 My Pronouns: She/Her
 - 💬 Ask me about: Vue, Jamstack
 - 📫 How to reach me: [@lauragift_](https://twitter.com/lauragift_)
-- ⚡ Fun fact: I'm 6ft1 and I haven't played basketball ever in my life! 😄
+- ⚡ Fun fact: I enjoy cooking and I'm known as the Mistress of Nigerian Jollof.
+If you don't know what that is [check it out here](https://www.youtube.com/watch?v=kQs5lX91h98)

 <!--
 **lauragift21/lauragift21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.